hexawyz/Exo/ReadMe.md

 To support this vision, Exo is designed to be as modular as possible, and device support is provided through dynamically-loaded plugins that you can add or remove as you need.

 ⚠️ The project is still in the development phase, so some features are not implemented yet.
 It does nonetheless provide support for quite a few devices already, exposing some or all of their features in the UI.

-Some devices are based on the same protocol, so it is possible that the current code already support a specific device, but it does not "recognize" it because most devices need to be explicitly allowed in the service.
+ℹ️ Some devices are based on the same protocol as those already supported.
+It is possible that the current code already support a specific device, but does not "recognize" it.
-This is done in order to avoid communicating with a device that is incompatible.
+In order to avoid communicating with a device that is incompatible, the code of the various device plugins will generally have an explicit list of each supported device.

 💡 If you want to request support for a device, or if you believe one of your devices should already be supported by the code, please make this known by opening an issue.